 Today’s dish is a Christmas special to some.
 It is also a menu item in Filipino-Spanish restaurants and served in special occasions.
 Many Filipino families look forward to sighting this dish on their Noche Buena setup.

 My mom loves some of the flavours of Spain like Paella and Arroz a la Valenciana.
-So for her 66th birthday, I made Callos.
+For her 66th birthday, I made Callos.
 The moment I had a closer look at the ingredients I felt challenged.
 But because I truly loved the dish in two separate dining encounters, there was no turning back.

 Depending on what method you use for tenderising the meat, the cook time will vary in the below recipe.
 This is the Callos, Filipino style.
 The original Spanish dish has Serrano ham instead of bacon and the addition of morcilla or blood sausage.
 Some will have saffron, too.